auycro/auycro.github.io/_posts/2017-04-03-set-up-docker-mysql-master-slave.md

 keywords: ",Docker,MySQL,Replication,DevOps"
 ---

-For this instruction, I will create 2 MySQL containner to use as Master - Slave.
+For this instruction, I will create 2 MySQL containner to use as Master - Slave.<br/>
-The master and slave environment is dependence from  each other, so I will prepare the setting file for both environment in separate folder.
+The master and slave environment is dependence from  each other,<br/>
+so I will prepare the setting file for both environment in separate folder.

 1. Prepare Setting Files:<br/>